orcecso/open_weather/README.md

 1. **Install the Local Development Tools**: Ideally, use the versions mentioned above as they are known to work.
 Follow the instructions here: [Flutter Installation](https://docs.flutter.dev/get-started/install)
 2. **Clone the Repository**: Clone this git repository locally, `main` branch.
-4. **Install Project Dependencies**: Navigate to the project directory in the terminal and run:
+4. **Install Project Dependencies**: Navigate to the project directory in the terminal and run: flutter pub get

+1. **to run makefile**: choose a command and type in the command that you want: example : make clean